XinyuKang22/APIsOverData/sections/080_data_validation.md

 ALTER TABLE ???
 ADD CONSTRAINT actor_name_length_more_than_two CHECK (???);
 ```

-And fill in the *two* blank sections so that a new constraint is added that checks that actor's first names are more than 2 characters long (hint check the [functions available on strings](https://www.postgresql.org/docs/current/functions-string.html)).
+Then fill in the *two* blank sections so that a new constraint is added that checks that actor's first names are more than 2 characters long (hint check the [functions available on strings](https://www.postgresql.org/docs/current/functions-string.html)).

 Once the changeset has been applied, check the table definition in the "Data" section of the Hasura console.